Germany: Inflation hits 29-year high of 5.2% | DW | 29.11.2021

 Preliminary data from the federal statistics agency Destatis on Monday showed German consumer prices had hit a 29-year high in November, as soaring energy costs and supply chain bottlenecks weigh on Europe's top economy.

-The annual inflation rate accelerated for the fifth month in a row, jumping by 5.2% with the surge partially driven by a 22% rise in energy prices.
+The year-on-year inflation rate has accelerated for the fifth month in a row now, with a number of factors at play.

+The 5.2% surge for November is partially driven by a rise in energy prices, which are 22% higher than they were at this same time last year.

 In October, the rate rose to 4.5% year-on-year, with energy prices having shot up 18.6%.

-Destatis said there were several reasons for inflation rates since July 2021 being especially high.
+However, Destatis said there were several other reasons for inflation rates being especially high since July, 2021.

 Prices in 2020 were lower than they would normally be because of a sales tax reduction in 2020, as well as a sharp decline in mineral oil product prices.